2023 Sustainable Development Report

 The Chocolate Museum

-Particularly noteworthy is our permanent exhibition "Cocoa's Journey Around the World", which opened in 2023 and is dedicated to the cultivation, harvesting, transportation and processing of cocoa.
-The exhibition highlights global supply chains and addresses challenges such as child labor, poverty and environmental degradation.
-At the same time, we present solutions through sustainable cultivation methods, living incomes for cocoa farmers and the positive influence of transparent supply chains on global trade.
+Of particular note is our permanent exhibition “The Global Journey of Cocoa,” newly opened in 2023, which is dedicated to the cultivation, harvesting, transportation, and processing of cocoa.
+The exhibition highlights global supply chains and addresses challenges such as child labor, poverty, and environmental degradation.
+At the same time, we present potential solutions through sustainable farming methods, livelihood-sustaining incomes for cocoa farmers, and the positive impact of transparent supply chains on global trade.

 Redesign of our exhibition